 To get started, attend an information session at the Office of International Education (OIE).
 Attendance is required of all applicants prior to meeting with an advisor and submitting an application, and most students attend during their first or second year.

 Business majors only - Students with a major in the Robins School of Business (RSB), including those classified as pre-business and those who intend to declare a business major, are required to attend a study abroad information session specific to business students.
 This information session is in addition to the mandatory information session conducted by the OIE.
 RSB information sessions are conducted in the Robins School.
-Dates and times are posted in Spiderbytes and on TV monitors in the Commons and in the Business School.
+Dates and times are posted online for RSB Study Abroad Info Sessions.
 Questions regarding RSB information sessions should be directed to Ms. Fae Bell, coordinator for international business programs.